Krillh/Airzlinshire/Notes & WIP/Vintage Story Journal/World 1.md

 ## Day 2

 I took many of Roi's things and ran.
 I ran south, finding some brown soft rocks on the way.
-What I stole: green gem, light blue gem, crown, 2 knives, a bow, a falx blade, firewood, bowl, jug, pot.
+What I stole: leather backpack, green gem, light blue gem, crown, 2 knives, bow, falx blade, firewood, bowl, jug, pot.
 I will not forget the pain I brought onto Roi.
 In my escape, i came across more shiny rocks, these were the color of the sun, golden.
+There was this odd landscape where the ground was this light sand and gravel.
+There were only some bushes and few trees.
+Thankfully, it wasn't very large.
+I kept walking south until i found a nice place to call home for now.
+It feels close to Roi still, only a half-day's walk.
+But it's probably okay.
+There's small water pools, reeds, trees, clay, and importantly, it's very open. in forests, it's too easy for a creature to sneak up on you.

+I've finished my red and blue berries,